Cadenze/Cadenze.github.io/index.md

 In my free time, I like to play bridge (the card game), play the violin, and very occasionally compose classical music.
-Check the sidebar on the left for more information.
+Check the sidebar on the left
+(or at the top if you are on mobile) for more information.